 Summer family days out at Newtown

 Newtown in summer is the perfect place for families to explore.
 There are meadows to hunt creepy crawlies in, creeks to watch birds from, woods to find geocaches in and lots of organised activities throughout the holidays.
 So whether you’re eight or eighty, the whole family can relax and enjoy the Island’s only National Nature Reserve.
 And every time you spot a bird or find a bug, you’re helping to look after the special place they live in.

-Throughout summer 2017, we’re running our organised events for you to come along to.
+Throughout the summer, we’re running our organised events for you to come along to.
 You can hunt for bugs and tick off some of your 50 things activities every week of the holidays.
 And of course, you can always try all the other self-guided things to do at Newtown too, any time you visit.